Kabalisa/companion-app/README.md

 #### Environment Variables

-Creating a new file `.env.config.json` under root directory, and ensure you have all environment variables.
-The sample `.env` can be found [here](.env.example).
+Creating a new file `.env` under root directory, and ensure you have all environment variables.
+The sample of `.env` can be found [here](.env.example).

 The environmental variables can be found [here](https://andela.slack.com/archives/GJZ2Z97UM/p1561993380003500?thread_ts=1561980575.000900&cid=GJZ2Z97UM)